Timi-css/Votr/docs/planning/userStory-sheng.md

 ### User Story
 * a user create a poll with multiple choices
- -each choice have
+ - each choice have
-  --a title
+  -- a title
-  --optional description
+  -- optional description
- -the creator must enter an email  //name?
+ - the creator must enter an email  //name?

 * when (a poll is finished being created)
  -the user is given two links: